chepeniv/atlas-AirBnB_clone_v3/delegation.md

 # delegation

-if need be, add more subtask for any issues that arise
+add more subtask for any issues that arise

 - [x] task0 - fork